 The European Health Insurance Card covers the holder for health care that becomes medically necessary during a temporary stay (vacation, business trips, etc.) in another European Union member State, Norway, Liechtenstein, Iceland, or Switzerland.

-The European health insurance card was created on June 1st, 2004.
-It is used during a temporary stay in a member State other than the member State of insurance, whatever the purpose of the stay (business or non-business) or the cardholder's status (employed, retired, unemployed, student, etc.).
+The European health insurance card is used during a temporary stay in a member State other than the member State of insurance, whatever the purpose of the stay (business or non-business) or the cardholder's status (employed, retired, unemployed, student, etc.).

 The card has the same appearance and technical features across all issuing member States in order to be immediately recognizable.